 The Group conducts systematic reviews and meta-analysis based on either the original Individual Participant Data (IPD) from the relevant trials or on summary data reported in trial publications.

-Together with the MRC CTU Hub for Trials Methodology Research, the Group also conducts methodological research to try to improve how systematic reviews and meta-analysis are done.
+Together with the Methodological Research Theme, the Group also conducts methodological research to try to improve how systematic reviews and meta-analysis are done.

 The Meta-analysis Group also provides the main link between the MRC Clinical Trials Unit and the Cochrane Collaboration.